-This A sticker is the most common of the WW2 Gas ration stickers surviving today but it was only one sticker that needed to be upgraded.
+This A sticker is the most common of the WW2 Gas ration stickers surviving today but it was the only sticker that needed to be upgraded.
 They were issued from 1942 to 1945 during WW2.
 The A sticker was used only by the general public and received only 5 gallons of gas a week.
 To obtain at least the A sticker, the owner had to provide 5 tires to prove they would not be needing tires.

 The Smithsonian Institute tells that rubber was far more scarce than gasoline, hence the message on back of the stickers to conserve tires.